Last Updated on

 The cherry blossoms have always been symbolic of the country’s geography.
 However, the tradition of the planting the cherry blossom trees started in 1912 when Mayor Yukio Ozaki of Tokyo gifted 3000 cherry trees to Washington D.C. to honour the enduring friendship of the people of USA and Japan.
 Japanese history also symbolises the cherry trees as effervescent.
 The flowers bloom all at once and eventually wither as the short season passes depicting the fleeting time; once upon a time, they were a whimsical peace sign for the martyred soldiers while today they have come to represent the rapid change in the climate.

 No matter what the reason, the festival blooms the country in its brightest of pink hues welcoming over millions of visitors around the world to witness this paradise.
-If you are planning a visit to Japan during the festival, then it is ideal for keeping your itinerary focussed as the season sees an enormous crowd flocking to Japan.
+If you are planning a visit to Japan during the festival, it’s a good idea to check out these Interesting Facts about Japan first.
+It is recommended that you keep your itinerary focussed as the season sees an enormous crowd flocking to Japan.
+Also check out these Japan Travel Tips to have a hassle free trip to Japan.
+And, if you decide on adding Osaka to your Japan Travel Itinerary as well, then you ought to check out these Amazing Things To Do in Osaka.

 Things To Know About The Cherry Blossom Festival